 Ugh, Mondays, am I right?
 Pulling yourself out of bed is hard and looking not exhausted is even harder.
 Rather than wishing the day away and pressing snooze yet again, there are few things you can do—with makeup you probably already own—to look like you woke up refreshed and properly pampered.
 Even though, let's face it, you probably didn't.
-No judgement here, only easy-to-follow advice.
+No judgment here, only easy-to-follow advice.

 Below, we compiled the best tips we could find to turn your makeup bag into an arsenal of resources to treat, cover, and de-puff.
 Armed with the proper tricks and products, you'll leave the house looking bright-eyed, even before your first cup of coffee.
-Keep reading for everything you need to know.

 Rather than lining your lower lash line, which can make your eyes look smaller, sweep a sheer layer of light brown shadow along your lashes instead.
 It's an easy trick to making your eyes look wider, while also hiding any creases in your concealer.